wojciechkarcz/Wroclaw-Bike-Stats/README.md

 ![data pipeline scheme](img/data_pipeline_scheme.png)

 Data on bike rides can be found on the official website of the [Wrocław City Hall](https://opendata.cui.wroclaw.pl/dataset?tags=WRM).
-The data is in the form of .csv files containing all ride details and is updated daily.
+The data is in the form of .csv files containing all ride details and is updated daily (with a two-day delay).
 The Python script automatically downloads data every day, processes it (e.g. adding coordinates of bike stations, calculating distances, cleaning data) and uploads it to the Bigquery database.
+The application database is updated daily around 16:30.

 The data is then fetched and further processed by a Python application using [Streamlit](https://streamlit.io/).
 Thanks to this, it is possible to create a user-friendly interface for exploring data on bike trips.